 Graphs on the right-hand side show post volumes for each platform.

 Source distribution graph

-This graph can help you find out which platform has your most active audience, and understand where your target audience lives.
-To compare and contrast sources, disable the rest by clicking on their names in the legend.
+This graph can help you find out which platform has your most active audience and understand where your target audience lives.
+Disable the rest by clicking on their names in the legend to compare and contrast sources.

 Sentiment by source

-Use this graph to understand which platforms need some crisis management or attention from your customer success team.
+Use this graph to understand which platforms need your customer success team's crisis management or attention.

 Hover over sections of the graph to see the exact number of mentions they represent.